rvm-prog/NEJM-Covid/README.md

 However, they do not discuss the problems that arise with fals positive test results in the general population.
 In this R project, we tried to complete the picture of reality based on the data provided.

 #### Download
-The R files and png files can be downloaded by pressing the **green Code button"** (right top of this window).
-Select **Download ZIP** at the bottom.Subsequently a zip file is downloaded which is called "NEJM-Covid master.zip
+The R files and PNG files can be downloaded by pressing the **green Code button"** (right top of this window).
+Select **Download ZIP** at the bottom.
+Subsequently a zip file is downloaded which is called "NEJM-Covid master.zip

 #### NEJM-Covid-master.zip